hipe/tmx/brazen/doc/issues/089-thoughts-on-the-autonomous-component-system-experiment.md

   conceived of as a "component association", which consists of:

-    * a name (imagine it is any string) that is unique in the context of all the other subject component's component associations.
+    * a name (imagine it is any string) that is unique in the context of all of the "custodian ACS"'s component association names.

-    * a "component model" (needs only implement one method (see (5) below)).
+    * a "component model" (needs only implement one method, #t5.)

     * a set of zero or more operation verbs (each string-like) that can deliver such a component to the subject component thru the